The golf landscape has been littered with more grassy knolls of late than Dallas’ Dealey Plaza.

 Some sources, however, have suggested the move is more convoluted than that.
-When U.S. captain Fred Couples announced Tiger Woods and Bill Haas as his wild-card picks last month he also noted that Keegan Bradley would be the first player off the bench if Steve Stricker, who has been slowed by a neck ailment, can’t play.
+When U.S. captain Fred Couples announced his wild-card picks last month – Tiger Woods and Bill Haas – he also noted that Keegan Bradley would be the first player off the bench if Steve Stricker, who has been slowed this fall by a neck ailment, can’t play.

 “My left arm feels a little bit different than my right.
 Opening a jar at home or whatever, I don't feel like I have the finger strength,” said Stricker, although he also added, “My arm would have to be falling off for me not to play.”

 Despite those comments Bradley’s camp has indicated he will not make the trip to Australia unless he is “invited,” a fact that led some to believe that Tuesday’s move to bring Cook Down Under was Couples’ plan B.